NTFS Attack Surface Deep-Dive

 Mitigations

-The core problem -- kernel-mode parsing of untrusted on-disk structures -- remains open.
+The core problem, kernel-mode parsing of untrusted on-disk structures, remains open.
 Microsoft has sandboxed some media codec parsers in user mode, but NTFS metadata parsing still runs unsandboxed in the kernel.
+Until that changes, the NTFS attack surface will keep producing vulnerabilities.

 AutoPiff Detection